 What is the cost breakdown for renting a vacation unit? // Each unit on our rental program is individually-owned and varies in size and the amount of people it can accommodate.
 Also, some of our units have been remodeled while others feature an interior more original to when it was built.
 Due to these variances, rent costs range over several pricing tiers.
 The cost for renting consists of five items: rent, county taxes, a housekeeping fee and one of two security deposit options (see below).
 The county taxes are 10% of rent for the majority of our properties.
 For our few Sky High properties, the county taxes are 12%.
 Though, these homes are located only five miles away, they are actually in a different county.
 The housekeeping fee is the cost associated with providing fresh linens and cleaning the unit upon departure.

 Do you require a security deposit? // Yes!
 There two options for you to choose between; you must choose one.
-Firstly, we offer a Damage Protection Plan through CSA Insurance at $29.
+Firstly, we offer and recommend a Damage Protection Plan through CSA Insurance for $29.
 It covers up to $1500 unintentional damage to a property.
 The second option is a $250 to $1,500 refundable security deposit.